MonashDataFluency/Power_BI/docs/03-plotting.md

 <img src="figures/ch04/solution3.png" width="80%" style="display: block; margin: auto;" />

 ### Slicer:
-In the chart types, locate "**Slicer**".
+In the chart types, locate **Slicer**.
 Create a new blank Slicer chart.
 Drag and drop the `region` column in the data field.
 We have created a slicer and can visualize data for each region separately.
 Since Power BI is highly interactive, this slicer is applied to all the charts that we have created and will show the results for selection in the slicer.
 You can chose to apply slicer to specific charts by turning it off for other charts.
 We will cover this in the next section.

 Note: Hold the CTRL button to select more than one option.